-Employee means any person employed by the city, whether under civil service regulations or not, including those individuals on a part-time basis, and employees of an independent contractor that serve as a staff liaison to a city board or commission.
+Employee means any person employed by the city, whether under civil service regulations or not, including those individuals on a part-time basis, but not including any independent contractor.

 Immediate family means the spouse, children, brothers, sisters and parents of an officer or employee.